Light up your life with 2-for-1 Black Friday offers on Philips Hue smart bulbs

 Industry leader Philips Hue sells a starter kit with a hub and two bulbs (£49.99, Philips-hue.com).
 You can choose between standard screw-type bulbs (E27) or the bayonet-type (B22) and the bulbs will simply fit into your existing light fittings with no rewiring or complicated installation required.
 Philips also sells ceiling and bathroom spotlight bulbs (GU10), candle bulbs (E17), strip lights, lamps and other specialist outdoor and indoor lights.
 Once installed, all of these smart bulbs can be operated normally with your old light switch.
 So if your internet goes out, you won’t be in the dark.

 The downside?
 Smart bulbs are generally pretty expensive, especially when bought individually, which is why it’s a good idea to wait until they go on sale before outfitting your entire home with them.
-Philips Hue has launched some enticing Black Friday deals early this year, so we’ve collated some of the best discounts and deals below.
+Philips Hue’s deals are extensive, so we’ve collated some of the best discounts and deals below.

 Read more: